Bonaire: Original inhabitants

 The earliest evidence of human habitation on the islands is from the Archaic period; archaeological evidence suggests the people lived in family-based groups of approximately 100 and were semi-nomadic hunter-gatherers and fishers.
 Of the islands, Curaçao appears to have been settled first, approximately 4500 BP (2550 BC).
 The earliest evidence of human habitation in Bonaire is at Lagun and dates to approximately 3400 BP (1450 BC); Curaçao appears to have become temporarily uninhabited in the same period, around 3500 BP (1560 BC).
-The Caquetío Indians, speakers of an Arawakan language, arrived in the islands from South America around 500 AD.
+The Caquetío Indians, a branch of the Arawak who came by canoe from Venezuela in about 1000 AD, speakers of an Arawakan language, arrived in the islands from South America around 500 AD.
 Archaeological remains of the Caquetío culture have been found at sites northeast of Kralendijk and near Lac Bay.
 Caquetío rock paintings and petroglyphs are preserved in caves at Spelonk, Onima, Ceru Pungi and Ceru Crita-Cabai.
 The Caquetíos apparently appeared very tall to the first Spaniards encountering them, for the Spanish name for the ABC islands was las Islas de los Gigantes, 'the islands of the giants'.
 Remnants of Bonaire's indigenous population can be seen in some of the island's current inhabitants.

 Spanish period

 In 1499, Alonso de Ojeda arrived in Curaçao and a neighbouring island that was almost certainly Bonaire.
 Ojeda was accompanied by Amerigo Vespucci and Juan de la Cosa.
 De La Cosa's Mappa Mundi of 1500 shows Bonaire and calls it Isla do Palo Brasil or "Island of Brazilwood".
-The Spanish decided that the three ABC Islands were useless because they did not have known metal deposits, and in 1515 the Caquetío were enslaved to work in the copper mines of Santo Domingo on the island of Hispaniola; the total number may have been between 500 and 2,000.
+The Spanish decided that the three ABC Islands were useless because they did not have known metal deposits, and in 1515 they enslaved the Caquetío to work in the copper mines of Santo Domingo on the island of Hispaniola; the total number may have been between 500 and 2,000.

 Spain colonized Bonaire since 1499 for a period of approximately one century.
 Likewise, one of the oldest references to the name of the island is found in the archive of the Main Public Registry of the city of Caracas (Venezuela).
 A document dated December 9, 1595, specifies that Don Francisco Montesinos, Curate and Vicar of "las Yslas de Curasao, Aruba y Bonaire" conferred a power of attorney to Pedro Gutiérrez de Lugo, resident in Caracas, to collect from the Royal Treasury of His Catholic Majesty Don Felipe II, the salary that corresponded to him for his office as priest and vicar of the islands.